Tonghak Peasant Revolution: Battle of Hwangryong River

+Siege of Jeonju Fortress

-After the Hwangryong, a royal messenger came to Jeon with bribes to quell the rebellion.
-Jeon killed the messenger, but took the needed money.
-Jeon then turned north and occupied Jeonju, the largest city in Jeolla province at the time. not choosing to take Naju to the south.
+After the Hwangryong, a royal messenger brought bribes to quell the rebellion to Jeon.
+Jeon killed the messenger but took the needed money.
+Jeon then turned north and occupied Jeonju, the largest city in Jeolla province. not choosing to take Naju to the south.
 Hong Gyehun quickly returned north, beginning the Siege of Jeonju Fortress.

-On May 1, Hong Gyehun began to fire cannons into Jeonju, killing and burning civilians and civilian properties.
-On May 2, however, King Taejo of Joseon's portrait was burned down by Hong's incessant bombing, ceasing the attack.
-In the morning of May 3, Jeon led an attack on Hong's camp, but was defeated by superior firepower.
-The Jangtae only hindered the rebels in Jeonju's mountainous location.
-Jeon himself had a shrapnel lodged in his shoulder from this attack.

-Meanwhile, on April 29, the administrator of Jeonju, Kim Munhyeon, had appeared in Gongju and told the government of the fall of Jeonju.
-Unable to control the rebellion, the government of Joseon formally requested the military assistance from both Japan and China.
-On May 3, 1,500 Qing Dynasty forces appeared in Incheon.
-The same day, 6,000 Japanese forces also landed in Incheon.
-The Japanese inquired why Qing had not notified the Japanese government in accordance to the Convention of Tientsin, and soon caused the First Sino-Japanese War.
+Meanwhile, on 29 April, the administrator of Jeonju, Kim Mun-hyeon, appeared in Gongju and told the government of the fall of Jeonju.
+Unable to control the rebellion, the government of Joseon formally requested military assistance from Japan and China.
+On 3 May, 1,500 Qing Dynasty forces appeared in Incheon.
+The same day, 6,000 Japanese forces landed in Incheon.
+The Japanese inquired why the Qing had not notified the Japanese government by the Convention of Tientsin, and soon caused the First Sino-Japanese War.

+Treaty of Jeonju

-On May 7, Kim Hakjin, the new administrator of Jeonju, ordered Hong to make peace with the rebels.
-The rebels, suffering from lack of food (The Jeonju Bibimbap cuisine formed in the Siege of Jeonju), accepted.
-This came to be called the Treaty of Jeonju(全州和約) or Jeonju Truce.
+On 7 May, Kim Hak-jin, the new administrator of Jeonju, ordered Hong to make peace with the rebels.
+The rebels, suffering from lack of food, accepted.
+This came to be called the Treaty of Jeonju (全州和約) or Jeonju Truce.
 Hong accepted twelve rebel requests: